-While programs in sustainable living are rare, many colleges and universities offer related bachelor's and master's degree programs in environmental science.
-These programs explore the impact that humans have on the environment and sustainable solutions for lessening that impact.
-Bachelor's programs are typically more broad in scope than master's programs; students pursuing master's degrees can usually choose a specialization and complete a research project and thesis.
+These programs explore sustainable solutions for lessening the impact that humans have on the environment.
+Bachelor's programs are typically more broad in scope than master's programs; students pursuing master's degrees can usually choose a specialization and are expected to complete a research project and thesis.
 At the undergraduate level, curriculum covers pollution, extinction, and scarcity of resources.

 Bachelor's Degrees in Environmental Science

-The curriculum of a bachelor-level environmental science program draws from several disciplines including geology, biology, geography, and the social sciences.
-Course topics might include:
+The coursework of a bachelor's-level environmental science program draws from several disciplines including geology, biology, geography and the social sciences.
+Class topics might include:

 - Weather and climates